-The V&A Museum of Childhood is currently closed as we work to transform it into a new world-leading museum of design and creativity for children and young people.
+The V&A Museum of Childhood is closed as we work to transform it into a new world-leading museum of design and creativity for children and young people – Young V&A.

-Since the museum's founding in 1872, the V&A Museum of Childhood has been a much-prized and welcoming community space for everyone.
+Since its founding in 1872, the V&A Museum of Childhood has been a much-prized and welcoming community space for everyone.
 As it approaches its 150th anniversary, with a unique story to tell as East London's first public museum, it is being reinvented through new eyes.
-Drawing on our internationally renowned collections of art, design and performance, the new V&A Museum of Childhood will become the UK's first national museum designed by, and for, young people – a place where you can learn, create and debate together, and design for tomorrow.
+Drawing on our internationally renowned collections of art, design and performance, the V&A Museum of Childhood will become Young V&A – the UK's premier national museum designed by, and for, young people – a place where you can learn, create and debate together, and design for tomorrow.

 Get in touch at: firstname.lastname@example.org

-We aim to inspire young people to be active citizens and creative change-makers in their communities; to empower educators to drive forward creative education in art, design and performance from early years to secondary school; to connect young people with the creative ingenuity of designers, entrepreneurs, innovators and inventors, and each other, and to lead in child-centred museum practice.
+We aim to inspire young people to be active citizens and creative change-makers in their communities; to empower educators to drive forward creative education in art, design and performance from early years to secondary school; to connect young people with the creative ingenuity of designers, entrepreneurs, innovators and inventors, and each other, and to influence child-centred museum practice.

 "We want to empower children to realise that every act of creativity is impactful, whether it’s self-expression through their clothes, building a world on Minecraft, or launching a school climate strike.
 By bringing together the V&A's world-class collections with immersive displays anchored in children's every-day lives, we will offer an outstanding day out for families, for free.
 Beloved by the local community, but in need of modernisation, this ambitious transformation will enable the V&A Museum of Childhood to unlock its huge potential to nurture the potential of future generations and become a global champion of children's creativity."

 New programmes and galleries

-Three immersive new galleries – Imagine, Play and Design – will showcase over 2,000 star objects from our collections and the UK's National Childhood Collection.
+Three immersive new galleries – Imagine, Play and Design – will showcase around 2,000 star objects from our collections and the UK's National Childhood Collection.

-Vibrant colour and playful, multi-sensory interactive galleries and experiences will transform and enrich the V&A Museum of Childhood's original Victorian architecture.
+Vibrant colour and playful, multi-sensory interactive galleries and experiences will transform and enrich the building's original Victorian architecture.